Merlin72/ED-Stuff/Home.md

 ## Trading software users

 Bug the developer of your software to incorporate support for EDDN!
+When your software supports using the EDDN, you'll have access to the data of all other Commanders who are participating - and you'll be helping keep the network running.

 ## Trading software developers